 - 2.3.1.
-Repurposing the Queen's Campus is leading to the closure of our School of Medicine, Pharmacy & Health, the only school based solely at the Campus.
-We are discontinuing all programmes in the School; we have therefore ceased recruitment to these programmes, and are in the process of teaching out registered students. - 2.3.2.
+Repurposing the Queen's Campus lead to the closure of our School of Medicine, Pharmacy & Health, the only school based solely at the Campus.
+We are discontinuing all programmes in the School; we have therefore ceased recruitment to these programmes, and taught out all registered students. - 2.3.2.
 When considering mitigation and support, student demographics and personal circumstances were considered explicitly (cf. 2.2.2).
 In addition, our programmes in Medicine and Pharmacy are accredited, and we consulted the relevant Professional, Regulatory and Statutory Bodies regarding the closure and mechanisms for student support.